xIves/scientific_programming/README.md

 ## Settings in VS Code

-The following must be defined using the VS Code Command Palette (CTRL+SHIFT+P) or VS Code settings.
+The following must settings must be made using the VS Code Command Palette (CTRL+SHIFT+P) or VS Code settings.

 In VS Code Command Palette (CTRL+SHIFT+P):
 * Python: Select Interpreter -> select your interpreter (name of the new conda environment 'spdev'
 * Terminal: Select Default Profile -> under Window, change to 'Command Prompt'
 * Configure Display Language -> change to 'en' (English)

+For Windows users, I recommend defining the path to the conda executable under -> VS Code -> Settings (use CTRL+,) -> type conda -> define the path here
+* Under Windows, this path is typically: C:\Users\YOUR-USERNAME\Anaconda3\Scripts\conda.exe

 ## Generate SSH key pair

 An SSH key pair is used to establish a secure connection between your local computer and the remote server (like GitHub).
 It is highly recommended to use an SSH-key.

-In VS Code -> Terminal type:
+In VS Code -> oepn a Terminal, then type:

 ```bash
 # Email must be the one provided on GitHub